TrishA-SD/SCT_DS_2/README.md

 This task provided valuable hands-on experience in **Excel data cleaning, PivotTables, and visualization**.
 The Titanic dataset clearly shows how **gender, class, age, and wealth influenced survival rates**.

----

-👉 Attach 2–3 screenshots in the README (just like Task 01) to make it visually appealing.

----

-Would you like me to also **help you rewrite your LinkedIn post for Task 2** in the same polished tone as this README?